bhnpat/face-detection/README.md

 Jupyter notebook for detecting face using Tensorflow and opencv

 ## Update ipynb
-Update python notebook to latest method
+Update ipython notebook to latest method